This post may contain affiliate links. Please see my disclosure policy for details.

 Arunachal Pradesh doesn’t see that many tourists so you don’t have to worry about it being overcrowded for photos.
 We got there around 11 am and it was quite empty, but by the time we left around 2 pm it started to pick up.

 Mandala Top is also completely FREE to visit, so the day out won’t break the bank!

 Things to do in Mandala Top Arunachal Pradesh

-So, you’re probably wandering what exactly there is to do on Mandala Top, especially if you’re going to make the journey up here!
+So, you’re probably wondering what exactly there is to do on Mandala Top, especially if you’re going to make the journey up here!

-Well, as it’s a new attraction in the area, there isn’t much infrastructure yet but there is plenty of things to do around the area.
+Well, as it’s a new attraction in the area, there isn’t much infrastructure yet but there are plenty of things to do around the area.

 1. Take a clockwise walk around the 108 Mane

 This is the obvious one, but one of the main things to do at Mandala Top is to take a stroll around the 108 stupa circle!